gatamar/places-ios/README.md

 + `Task`, `async`/`await`
 + SwiftUI View's `.task` modifier
-+ `TaskGroup` with a custom cap for the efficient backfill of unnamed locations
++ `TaskGroup` with a custom cap for an efficient client backfill of unnamed locations
 + `SWIFT_DEFAULT_ACTOR_ISOLATION` is `nonisolated` as opposed to Swift6-migration-related `MainActor`

-While it's possible to use the `AsyncStream` to observe the LocationRepository updates in a reactive fashion, a simpler (and uglier, but recommended by Apple) Observation framework is used instead.
+While it's possible to use the `AsyncStream` to observe the `LocationRepository` updates in a reactive fashion, a simpler (and uglier, but [recommended](https://github.com/swiftlang/swift-evolution/blob/main/proposals/0395-observability.md) by Apple) `Observation` framework is used instead.

 ## Known issues